Synthetic CDC

 The Synthetic CDC engine is capable of identifying "net" changes between two time intervals, including deleted records when the option is selected.
 The outcome of the differential analysis performed between two time intervals is stored in the Change Log.

-Because DataZen determines the "net" changes only, the identification of an inserted versus updated record may not be possible.
+Because DataZen calculates "net" changes only, the identification of an inserted versus updated record may not always be possible.
 As a result, the Change Log contains two types of changes: upserted and deleted.
 It is up to the target system to perform an insert operation if the record is missing, or an update operation if the record is already present.